-CTA has created this trustee recruitment toolkit to support Community Transport Operators (CT's)
+CTA has created this trustee recruitment toolkit to support Community Transport Operators (CT's) that may be struggling to find and recruit new trustees or directors, or where recruitment has been identified as a way to secure particular skill sets and knowledge needed on the committee board.
 Although the emphasis of this toolkit is on trustees, the same structured approach can be utilised to improve your volunteer recruitment, extending your reach and helping engage people with the qualities and attributes that your organisation needs.